-- A completed cover sheet (see the form available on this website).
+- A completed cover sheet (see the form attached to this email).
 The cover sheet is not included in the five-page count.

-To be considered, materials should include a completed cover sheet and be e-mailed to me at email@example.com no later than 5:00 PM on Wednesday, May 1, 2013.
-The cover sheet and other materials can be found on this website.
+To be considered, materials should include a completed cover sheet and be e-mailed to me at firstname.lastname@example.org no later than 5:00 PM on Thursday, May 1, 2014.
+The cover sheet and other materials can be found elsewhere on this website.

 The committee and I wish you the best of luck in this process and look forward to learning more about your research.
 Please feel free to forward this letter to other Georgetown colleagues who might wish to take part.

 With best regards,